BOND

 Volume: 750 ml | Cult Bottling.

-2. Sommelier's Notes (Sensory Analysis)
+2. Sommelier Notes (Sensory Analysis)

 Appearance: Deep, opaque, and concentrated purple-black color.
 A visual density that anticipates its imposing tannic power.